jennastanislaw/cassettecrafter/GUI/README.md

 # CassetteCrafter

-CassetteCrafter is a web app for generating cassettes for Golden Gate assembly.
+CassetteCrafter is a web app for generating plasmid cassettes for Golden Gate assembly.
 Users input DNA sequences, plasmid backbones, and protein sequences, and the app outputs optimized sequences ready for ordering.

 ## Project Structure